 103C.225 Discontinuance of districts.

 Subdivision 1.
-Petition for termination. (a) Five years after the organization of a district, a district board may, by resolution adopted by a majority of the board, or resident owners may, by a petition filed with the state board, ask that the operations and existence of the district be terminated.
-The resident owner petition must be signed by the lesser of:
+Petition for termination. (a) After five years after the organization of a district, 25 occupiers of land in the district may file a petition with the state board asking that the operations and existence of the district be terminated.

 (b) The state board may not receive a petition, conduct a referendum, or make a determination on a petition to discontinue a district more often than once in two years.